Preservation and Storage

 MD5 Checksums

-MD5 Checksums are generated by depositors as part of their submission preparation process and provided as part of the original submission package in APTrust.
+MD5 Checksums are generated by depositors as part of their submission preparation process and provided as part of the original Submission Information Package in APTrust.
+They allow original depositors to confirm that the object preserved by APTrust continues to match the file they deposited exactly with bit-level granularity.

 SHA256 Checksums

 As of November, 2022, we calculate SHA1 and SHA512 checksums on ingest for all files.
 We calculate SHA1 to comply with the Beyond the Repository (BTR) BagIt profile.
-We calculate SHA512 because of its strength and because the Library of Congress and others recommend it as a best practice
+We calculate SHA512 because of its strength and because the Library of Congress and others recommend it as a good practice

 S3 Bucket lifecycle policies are set on all member buckets.
 These serve two purposes:

-2. Deletion of objects in:
+- Deletion of objects in:

-4. restore.test, buckets every 7 days, incomplete multipart: 7 days
+- Test restoration, buckets every 7 days, incomplete multipart: 7 days